ndugger-archive/jdom/README.md

 Example usage:
 ===

-    // Removing a child of #myID that has a class of 'foo' document
+    // Removing any children of #myID that have a class of 'foo' document
       .find('#myID')
       .children